msupply-foundation/conforma-server/documentation/Database-Schema-Review.md

 The `comment` is some overall comment for the application - added by the Reviewer making the consolidation.
 It will be sent to the Applicant with the review.

-The `time_created` is the time when the review has started.
-The created is when the first section is assigned to a reviewer.
+The `time_created` is the time when the review has started which is when the first section is assigned to a reviewer.

-The `trigger` is updated everytime the review has changes done by users or a scheduler.
+The `trigger` is updated everytime the review has changes done by users.
 See more about [triggers](Triggers-and-Actions.md).

 **To be considered:**